SichangHe/igem-2022-dku-backup/src/contribution.md

 </div>

 We designed cell surface display platforms to display nanobodies on probiotics including yeast, *E.coli* Nissle 1917, and *L.lactis*.
-To be specific, the yeast Aga2 surface display platform for nanobodies was developed.
-We also designed a novel way to detect protein surface expression by using flow cytometry.
+We were able to verify the possibility of expressing nanobodies using the Aga2 surface display system.
+We also designed a novel way to detect protein surface expression by using fluorescence activated cell sorting (FACS).
 Another contribution is the protein modeling protocol.
 We designed an integrated protocol involving the usage of PyMol, RobeTTA, and Alphafold2.
 Through literature review, we were able to determine multiple parameters that measure the accuracy